ionify/about/story.md

 ### json

 In 2007, [JSON](https://en.wikipedia.org/wiki/JSON) was gaining popularity as a web-based data interchange alternative to [XML](https://en.wikipedia.org/wiki/XML).
-Michael recognized this and 💡 was determined to enable fetching & interacting with JSON via **ajile** to benefit from **ajile's** cross-domain fetching capability, a feature that was unavailable at the time via the popular but [same-origin-policy-limited](https://en.wikipedia.org/wiki/Same-origin_policy) [`XMLHttpRequest`](https://en.wikipedia.org/wiki/XMLHttpRequest) resource-fetching API.
+Michael recognized this and 💡 was determined to enable fetching & interacting with JSON via **ajile** to benefit from **ajile's** cross-domain fetching capability, a feature that, at the time, was unavailable via the popular but [same-origin-policy-limited](https://en.wikipedia.org/wiki/Same-origin_policy) [`XMLHttpRequest`](https://en.wikipedia.org/wiki/XMLHttpRequest) resource-fetching API.

 Unfortunately, **ajile**-fetched JSON, was programmatically inaccessible and its object literal form generated syntax errors 😞